crystal-lang/crystal-website/_posts/2023-02-22-reveal-type-in-crystal.md

 Before hacking the compiler I wanted to see if it can be done at user code.

-Crystal macros can print during compile time, and we have access to the expression’s AST.
+Crystal macros can print during compile time and we have access to the expression’s AST.

 The following will give us the first part of the message.